taliumtech/talium/README.md

 ## License

-Race Core is released under the terms of the MIT license.
+Talium Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.